 The Company classifies assets and liabilities ("disposal group") as held for sale when management, having the authority to approve the action, commits to a plan to sell the disposal group, the sale is probable within one year, and the disposal group is available for immediate sale in its present condition.
 In addition, the Company considers whether an active program to locate a buyer has been initiated, whether the disposal group is marketed actively for sale at a price that is reasonable in relation to its current value, and whether actions required to complete the plan indicate it is unlikely that significant changes to the plan will be made or that the plan will be withdrawn.
 The disposal group is measured at the lower of its carrying amount or fair value less cost to sell and long-lived assets within the disposal group are not depreciated while classified as held for sale.
 In December 2016, it was determined that MedQuest, Inc. and its subsidiaries met all of the criteria to classify it as an asset held for sale.
 The disposal group was written down to \$56,186, or its fair value less cost to sell.
 As a result, an impairment charge of \$9,400 was recorded.
+In April 2017, the plan to sell this disposal group was withdrawn, and as a result, these assets and liabilities are no longer classified as held for sale.

-The following table summarizes the carrying amounts of major classes of assets and liabilities held for sale:
+The following table summarizes the carrying amounts of major classes of assets and liabilities held for sale at December 31, 2016:

 Cash and cash equivalents \$ 1,898

 Accounts receivable, net of allowance for doubtful accounts 6,316

 Deferred tax asset 3,251

 Other current assets 2,708

-Current assets held for sale • 14,173
+Current assets held for sale 14,173

 Property and equipment, net 15,482

 Intangible assets and goodwill, net 41,382

 Other long-term assets 329

 Long-term assets held for sale 57,193

 Accrued liabilities 13,498

 Current liabilities held for sale 13,498

 Employee benefits and other liabilities 1,682

 Long-term liabilities held for sale 1,682